A shopping cart is the centerpiece of almost every e-commerce website.

 - beforeCalculate -> calculationService.calculate -> updating promos -> afterCalculate -> calculate external taxes

-Transactions help to revert the changes made by Before/After Calculate-Hooks, Calculation Service, and Update promotions.
-If something goes wrong and one of these ends with the error, the cart won’t be affected.
+Transactions help revert the changes made by Before/After Calculate Hooks, Calculation Service, and Update Promotions.
+If something goes wrong and one of these ends with an error, the cart won’t be affected.

 Internally, it runs the hooks, calculates the totals, and applies promotions and discounts.